population-research/uganda-covid/response/wber_response.md

 After having examined the relationship between lockdowns and food insecurity, we analyze how households/individuals respond to the lockdowns.

+3. We have updated the citations with both new papers and newer or published versions of prior cited articles.

-We list below our responses to the individual comments and suggestions.
+Below, we list our responses to individual comments and suggestions.

 # Editor Comments